eliselouie/bestbuy/README.md

 bestbuy
 =======
-This app used the LoadMoreListView from the following:
+This app used the LoadMoreListView library from the following:

 https://github.com/shontauro/android-pulltorefresh-and-loadmore